dpdearing/dpdearing-homepage/README.md

 I wanted a clean, simple home page where I could put my writing and projects.
 It had to be fast, mobile-friendly, free to build, and easy to update.
-I thought that the http://www.ybrikman.com website was as an excellent template, and this is the result after some of my own minor modifications.
+I thought that the http://www.ybrikman.com website was an excellent template, and this is the result after some of my own minor modifications.
 Forks and pull requests are welcome!